Native Languages of the Americas: Lumbee Indian Legends

 each other.
 In particular, though these legends come from the Cheraw and Croatan tribes of North Carolina,

-Powhatan tribes are very similar.
+Powhatan are very similar.

 Enjoy the stories!
 If you would like to recommend a Lumbee legend for this page or think one of the ones on here

-should be removed, please contact us and let us know.
+should be removed, please let us know.

-˜Little People (Yehasuri, Boogers).
+Little People (Yehasuri, Boogers).

 Traditional Lumbee folktales often involve the antics of troublemaking gnomelike creatures called Little People, who steal children's footprints and shadows,